 Instructions

-- Combine the flour, sugar, salt, paprika and butter in a large mixing bowl.
+- Combine the flour, sugar, cornstarch, salt and paprika in a large mixing bowl.

-- Using a pastry blender or your fingertips, work the butter into the dry ingredients until it resembles coarse cornmeal.
+- Scatter the cold butter pieces on top.
+Using a pastry blender or your fingertips, work the butter into the dry ingredients until it resembles coarse cornmeal.

-- Add the cold water, and stir with a wooden spoon or spatula until combined.
+- Drizzle the cold water, and stir with a wooden spoon or spatula until combined.

 - Preheat the oven to 400°F/200°C.